 Another key to Progent's effectiveness is breadth of expertise.
 Progent is not only a Microsoft Certified consulting firm, but has also put together one of the world's largest independent group of Cisco-certified CCIE network engineers.
 This networking expertise makes it possible for Progent to fix even the most stubborn issues associated with network infrastructure.
 In addition, Progent's team of CISA, CISSP, GIAC, CISM, and ISSAP certified network security consultants offer a comprehensive array of online services including affordably priced security audit packages to assess the vulnerability of networks of any size to external and internal threats.

-For small businesses anywhere in the United States, Progent's Microsoft-authorized experts offer network assistance and IT consulting services for the entire family of Microsoft .NET Enterprise Servers and Microsoft Windows Servers.
-Progent's migration, integration, update, and support services cover system design, configuration, and management outsourcing for project management and documentation, local and remote IT support and network troubleshooting, Standard Help Desk Call Center Support or Co-managed Help Desk Call Center Services, comprehensive security consulting, full-service outsourcing, and ProSight Virtual Hosting services.
+For small and mid-sized businesses anywhere in the United States, Progent's Microsoft-certified consultants offer computer help and IT consulting support for the entire array of Microsoft .NET Enterprise Servers and Windows Servers.
+Progent's planning, installation, update, and consulting services cover system design, configuration, and management outsourcing for project analysis and documentation, on-site and remote IT help and system diagnosis, Standard Call Center Services or Co-managed Help Desk Call Center Services, certified security expertise, IT outsourcing, and ProSight Virtual Hosting services.

-Find out additional details about Progent's Consulting and Support Services for Microsoft .NET Server Technology.
+Read additional information about Progent's Consulting Services for Microsoft .NET Servers.